 The Blue Hole is a bit of a Marmite attraction where Belize is concerned; ask people if they’d recommend you to ‘Scuba Dive Belize Blue Hole’ and you get a mixed response.
 People either rave about how awesome it was or grumble about how over-rated the attraction is.

 Regardless of people’s opinions, Blue Hole was something I was eager to do and had been on my bucket list for a long time.
 There was no question about shall I, shan’t I before forking out a small fortune, donning the scuba gear and jumping into the Worlds biggest sink hole in the middle of the ocean.

-However, I was still intrigued to hear what other people’s experiences were and to find out if it was really worth the $350 price tag that comes when you Scuba Dive Belize Blue Hole (I say Belize Blue Hole, as there are several other ‘Blue Hole’s around the World).
+However, I was still intrigued to hear what other people’s experiences were, to find out why it’s one of the top things to do in Caye Caulker and most importantly to find out if it was really worth that $350 price tag that comes when you Scuba Dive Belize Blue Hole (I say Belize Blue Hole, as there are several other ‘Blue Hole’s around the World).

 1. Belize is home to the biggest underwater sinkhole in the World, hence the word ‘GREAT’